robocorp/robocorp/meta/README.md

-# robocorp -package
+# robocorp

-The purpose of this meta package is to simplify dependency management by having all the essentials packed in a single easy-to-install dependency.
+The purpose of this meta-package is to simplify dependency management by having all the essentials packed in a single easy-to-install dependency.

 [![robocorp](https://img.shields.io/pypi/v/robocorp?label=robocorp)](https://pypi.org/project/robocorp/)